JohnAPedagogy/ProgressiveStudentHackathon/2021/round_1/Readme.md

 ## What do I need to do now?
 - Clone this repository by following the instructions in the repository [landing (home) page readme](https://github.com/JohnAPedagogy/ProgressiveStudentHackathon).
+- Create a folder called <your name> inside the round_1 (this) directory of the hackathon repository.
-- Create a folder in your name that will have two subfolders:  a) website and b) todoapp.
+- In this new folder create three subfolders:  a) website, b) bootstrap and c) admin.
 - Ensure you promtly attend al sessions in the first week.